Skip to main content

 for WindowsmacOSLinux

 Know exactly when to plug in and when to unplug.
-A tiny, free app that watches your battery so you don't have to.
+Keeps your battery healthy so you don't have to think about it.

 Downloads